FullStackWithLawrence/production-ready-aws-eks/README.md

 instance_types       = ["t3.2xlarge", "t3a.2xlarge", "t2.2xlarge"]
 ```

 ### Step 5.
-Run the following command to set up EKS and deploy WAS
+Run the following command to set up EKS

 The Terraform modules in this repo rely extensively on calls to other third party Terraform modules published and maintained by [AWS](https://registry.terraform.io/namespaces/terraform-aws-modules).
 These modules will be downloaded by Terraform so that these can be executed locally from your computer.
 Noteworth examples of such third party modules include: